New around here?

-Today, more than ever, mobile photography is redefining the way we see and share our worlds.
+Today, more than ever, mobile photography is redefining the way we see and share our worlds, whether online or in print.
 Back by popular demand, we put together 10 more tips on how to perfect your mobile photography craft.

 Identify Your Subject